 However, global thinkers are asked to provide their views in times of crisis, and a perspective on a post-pandemic society is no exception.
 This recent Article provides a view from twelve different global thinkers, and while relying on the opinions of individuals informs us, history provides a lens that may be very instructive.
 In The Fourth Turning, the author describes the cycles of history, where each piece of the cycle is approximately 20 years in duration – adding up to a long life of 80 years.
 The book illuminates the past, explains the present, and reimagines the future.
 It offers an utterly persuasive prophecy about how the past will predict the future.
 Considering the headwinds that we face as a society; the book predicted a crisis that reshapes the social order prior to 2030 – much like it has throughout history.
 So before I summarize the predictions in the article, I want to look back one hundred years to see if there is something to be Learned from History.

 One of the worst pandemics in recent memory was the 1918 Spanish Flu – some estimates had 100 million people dying.
 I had already been thinking about the scary similarities between the 1920s and the start of this new decade – and the Coronavirus just introduced another one.
 This Slideshow does a great job comparing aspects of the two eras – and much like the 1920s, the current pandemic is but one force that influences the path forward.
 These multiple forces are like Dots Connecting in a Complex System.
-Here at a high level are some of the similarities:
+The high level similarities are detailed below and articulated via this video:

 The United States was easily the most prosperous country in the world in the 1920s, yet more than two-thirds of families were living on incomes below the generally accepted minimum.
 After a thirty-year period of decline between 1950 and 1980, inequality has been on the rise.
 The Gini index or Gini coefficient is a statistical measure of distribution that is used as a gauge of economic inequality.
 This visual shows the growth of inequality in the U.S.